 - 1. Evaluation of student by the CI (includes documentation using the APTA CPI. - 2.
 Student Self-Assessment using the APTA CPI. - 3.
-Student submission of other program assignments (see CI instruction letter or Course outline) - 4.
+Student submission of other program assignments (see Course outline and CI letter of Instruction) - 4.
 Documentation of midterm reviews by academic faculty with the CI and the student.